keploy/example-url-shortener/README.md

 Now both these API calls were captured as a testcase and should be visible on the **Keploy console**.
 If you're using Keploy cloud, open [Console](https://app.keploy.io/testlist).

-You should be seeing an app named url-shortener with the test cases we just captured.
+You should be seeing an app named `sample-url-shortner` with the test cases we just captured.

 ![testcases](testcases.png?raw=true "Web console testcases")